Thank You to Our Sponsors

 KATY KNOX

 Katy Knox is president of Bank of America Private Bank and a member of Bank of America’s executive management team.
-She leads more than 4,000 professionals who are dedicated to helping high-net-worth individuals, families, and institutions grow, preserve and share their wealth.
-Knox is also responsible for Wealth Management Banking & Lending, overseeing how advisors deliver Bank of America’s premium banking and loan products to clients.
+She leads more than 4,000 professionals who are dedicated to helping high net-worth individuals, families and institutions grow, preserve, and share their wealth.

-The Private Bank leverages the global resources of Bank of America to help every client meet their life and legacy goals—delivering highly customized banking, investment management, wealth structuring, trust, and estate planning, philanthropic solutions, and art services to clients.
-As president, Knox has modernized and grown The Private Bank by expanding into new markets, adding new advisors, and driving digital engagement with clients.
+The Private Bank leverages the global resources of Bank of America to deliver highly customized solutions in banking, lending, investment management, wealth structuring, trust and estate planning, and philanthropy.
+As president, Knox has modernized and grown The Private Bank by expanding into new markets, adding advisors, and investing in technology to better serve clients.
+Under her leadership, The Private Bank has been named the Best Private Bank in the U.S. and North America for its expertise, innovation, and best-in-class service offerings.

-With over 35 years of financial services industry experience, Knox has held numerous leadership positions across a variety of client segments at Bank of America, including Commercial Banking, Business Banking, Retail Banking, and Wealth Management.
-Through these leadership roles, she has developed a deep understanding of the strategic needs of each client across the stages of their life and their career.
+With over 35 years of financial services industry experience, Knox has held numerous leadership positions at Bank of America across Wealth Management, Commercial Banking, Business Banking, and Retail Banking, enabling Knox to understand client needs at every stage of their lives and careers.

-Knox is a leader within the company’s diversity networks and actively participates in Bank of America’s Global Ambassadors Program, which provides mentorship to women leaders worldwide.
-Knox has also served as vice chair of Bank of America’s Global Diversity & Inclusion Council.
-Knox earned her undergraduate degree in business administration from Elmira College and her Master of Business Administration from Boston College.
-She serves on the boards of trustees for Carnegie Hall, the JFK Library Foundation, and the Nantucket Film Festival.
+Knox received her undergraduate degree in business administration from Elmira College and her Master of Business Administration from Boston College.
+She serves on the boards of trustees for the Women’s Sports Foundation, Carnegie Hall, JFK Library Foundation and Nantucket Film Festival.

 JILL KARP, VICE CHAIR